KannonZenetism/zenetism-field-physics/zenetism/MP12-afterword-mp.md

 From the ineffable stillness of Zenon
 to the breath of your present moment —
-you are the echo of possibility.
+you are the trace of possibility.
 You are the choice that chose itself.

 Unfold accordingly.